F-16 Accidents & Mishaps for the United States Air Force

 Pilot ejected safely from his crashing aircraft while on a training mission.
 The aircraft came down in the Stony Military Operating Area, 250 miles from Anchorage, Alaska.
 The aircraft was on deployment from its home base of Bergstrom AFB, Texas.

 Ingested a bird while en route to a range from Bergstrom AFB, Texas.
-Pilot pulled up to gain altitude, but wingman said to eject when he saw fire in the engine.
-Pilot ejected safely.
+The pilot, Lt.
+Col. Jimmie G. Mills, pulled up to gain altitude, but wingman said to eject when he saw fire in the engine.
+He ejected safely.

 Engine failed over the Avon Range.
 Aircraft was low altitude and speeds greater than Mach so pilot pulled back on stick to gain altitude.
 After several unsuccessful attempts to re-light the engine, the pilot was forced to eject.
 It is suspected, not confirmed, that the aircraft ingested a bird.
 The remains of the aircraft were returned to base for investigation.